 About Julia Gregson

 I have always wanted to be a writer, but left school very young (16) after a fairly hit and miss education, longing to travel and have adventures.
-I worked as a jillaroo in the Australian outback, a girl groom, a shearer’s cook, and later, back in England, as a house model for Hardy Amies in London.
+I worked as a jillaroo in the Australian outback, a girl groom, a shearer’s cook, a hospital assistant, a waitress, and later, back in England, as a house model for Hardy Amies in London.

 In the seventies, back in Australia again, love of horses led to riding out with Mick Jagger on the set of Ned Kelly and my first published article in The Sydney Morning Herald.
 Gave up paid employment, poverty and panic followed, but eventually got more work as a journalist.
 Secretly wrote short stories that were never published.
 I eventually started to write regularly for Australian magazines.
 In the seventies, I was sent to Vietnam and India to write stories, and later to New York as a foreign correspondent for a group of Australian magazines (Sungravure) where I also worked for Rolling Stone Magazine.